twobucks/zapsnap/README.md

 * browser support, since it depends on [WebTorrent](https://github.com/feross/webtorrent) which doesn't support IE and probably lacks support for majority of mobile browsers
 * each file depends on torrent network so it takes around ~3s to load the image
-* no app so you have to use the CLI tool
 * no Windows support for taking screenshots
 * once you as an owner of an image close the browser, the file might still be available if other peers keep their browser open